stefan-zobel/dedekind-MKL/README.md

 <dependency>
     <groupId>net.sourceforge.streamsupport</groupId>
     <artifactId>dedekind-mkl</artifactId>
-    <version>1.0.2</version>
+    <version>1.1.0-SNAPSHOT</version>
 </dependency>
 ```

 ### Enabling the Intel MKL library

-*dedekind-MKL* doesn't ship with the Intel `MKL` library (now called [oneMKL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit/download.html)).
+*dedekind-MKL* doesn't ship with the Intel [oneMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) library.
 If MKL isn't already installed on your system an easy path is to download one of the redistributables [here](https://repo1.maven.org/maven2/org/bytedeco/mkl/) or [here](https://github.com/Anlon-Burke/intel-mkl-x64-redist/releases), extract the archive to a directory and add that to your `PATH` variable and you should be ready to go.
-There is also a [nuget](https://www.nuget.org/packages/intelmkl.redist.win-x64/) redistributable for Windows and a lot of Linux distros ship MKL in their repositories, for example, on *Arch Linux*, it's simply `pacman -S intel-mkl` and you're done.
-Of course, you can also download the [official](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit/download.html) installer from Intel for a full installation which has a **huge** on-disk footprint.
+There is also a [nuget](https://www.nuget.org/packages/intelmkl.redist.win-x64/) redistributable for Windows and a lot of Linux distros ship MKL in their repositories, for example, on *Arch Linux*, it's simply `pacman -S intel-oneapi-mkl` and you're done.
+Of course, you can also download the [official](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html) installer from Intel for a full installation which has a **huge** on-disk footprint (~ 8 GiB).
 Finally, the MKL binaries included in Python distributions like [Anaconda](https://www.anaconda.com/products/individual) or [WinPython](https://winpython.github.io/) should also be usable.

 By default, dedekind-MKL searches for its own *dedekind-mkl.so/.dll* native library on the *java.library.path* or in a directory that can be specified either through the environment variable `DEDEKIND_SHAREDLIB_DIR` or via the Java system property `dedekind.sharedlib.dir`.
 If that doesn't succeed, the shared library gets automatically unpacked from the jar file into *java.io.tmpdir* and loaded from there.
 The *dedekind-mkl.so/.dll* can <ins>only</ins> be loaded if the OS can find the dependent `MKL` libraries somewhere on the `PATH`.